SA5NNN/VLF-Receiver/README.md

 the enamelling would crack and break off as we wound it.
 Instead, it is in fact some type of plastic coating.
 The coating is very important as without it the copper wire would short-circuit, and we would not get any inductance at all.
 There is more expensive double coated wire, this is for transmission when the voltage is high enough that you can get arcing.
 We do not need it in this design, they are also more expensive.
-The wire has very little voltage and current, so we can use as thing wire as we like.
-The thinner they are, the fiddlier everything gets.
+The wire has very little voltage and current, so we can use as thin wire as we like.
+The thinner they are though, the fiddlier everything gets, such as sanding.
 I opted for DASOL 155-17-339, 0.30 mm diameter, 1 hg roll.
 The rod was the largest I could find in material 33, that is MnZn that is excellent at building inductance with each turn of the wire.
 It is R33-050-750 at http://www.amidon.de/contents/de/d649.html.
 This is supposed to have a permeability of 800 which is fantastic!